Islamic design

 In particular, bear in mind that the more coherent you believe the system to be, the more you have to be aware that you should rely on nothing.
 Equipment fails, people relax and the longer nothing breaches a security system, the less inclined people are to worry about future breaches of security.

 Remember, systems need to be tested at all times on both a regular and irregular basis.
+This should be an element of any system securing a commercial or government building and might be considered for houses.

 go to top of page